-A basic understanding of the way seeds are pollinated and produced will help you be successful at seed saving.
+A basic understanding of how seeds are pollinated and produced will help you succeed at seed saving.

 - Self-pollinating crops typically pollinate themselves without help from insects or other plants.
-Self-pollinating plants, such as beans, peas, peppers, and tomatoes, are good choices for first-time seed-savers.
+Self-pollinating plants, such as beans, peas, and tomatoes, are suitable for first-time seed-savers.

 - Heirloom seeds – Most heirloom varieties are good choices for saving.
-The seed has often been handed down for several generations (normally at least 50 years).
+The seed has often been handed down for several generations (generally at least 50 years).

 2. Save seeds from only the best plants and fruit

 Do not save seeds from diseased fruit or plants.
-When you save seeds, you are selecting which traits you want to continue.
+When you save seeds, you select which traits you want to continue.
 Choose the best tasting and healthiest fruit and plants from which to save seeds.